Apple’s macOS Big Sur 11.6.1 update is a small upgrade, but it could take quite a bit of time to install on your Mac.

 We can’t tell you exactly how long the process will take because it will vary.
 That said, we can help you approximate how much time you should set aside should you choose to install the firmware on your device.

-If you’ve prepared for the move, and you’re on a fast Wi-Fi connection, it could take around 40 minutes to complete.
+If you’ve prepared for the move, and you’re on a fast Wi-Fi connection, it could take less than 20 minutes to complete.

 If you don’t know how to properly prepare for a macOS upgrade, take a look at our pre-installation guide.
 It’ll walk you through the most important steps to take before you initiate the process.